tompratt-AQ/docs/docs/framework/security/how-to-build-claims-aware-aspnet-mvc-web-app-using-wif.md

     </system.identityModel.services>
     ```

-5. Add reference to the <!-- TODO: review code entity reference <xref:System.IdentityModel>  --> assembly.
+5. Add a reference to the <xref:System.IdentityModel> assembly.

 6. Compile the solution to make sure there are errors.